Medicine Hat (provincial electoral district): 1917

-1921 general election
+1921

-1921 by-election results
+1921 by-election

 Due to laws existing in the Legislative Assembly Act a series of ministerial by-elections were needed to confirm members appointed to the Greenfield government.
 Seven by-elections in total were called for an election day of December 9, 1921.
 This was set for one week after the 1921 Canadian federal election.

 The by-election writ was dropped on November 16, 1921, United Farmers incumbent Perren Baker who had been appointed as Minister of Education ran unopposed and was acclaimed at the nomination deadline held on December 2, 1921.
 The timing of the by-elections was deliberately chosen to coincide with the federal election to ensure that opposition candidates would be unlikely to oppose the cabinet ministers.